h-greggc/hugo-travel-dream/content/posts/Peniscola/index.md

   width="70%"
   >}}

-## Quick lunch in a leisure dining venue!
+## A quick lunch in a leisurely dining culture?

 Our travel day left us only enough time for a quick walking tour and seaside lunch.
 The quick walking tour of the rock was easy because "Valencia's Gibraltar" is very small!
 Lunch was a bit more challenging to accomplish during a brief visit due to Spain's preference for drawn out meals with plenty of table conversation.
 We joined another couple for seafood served above the Mediterranean.
 Rebecca enjoyed a poached cuttlefish, while I had a grilled, whole "sea bass."
 (I was reminded that seemingly half of the world's bony and scaly fish are labeled "bass" out of convenience for the consumer.
 I believe that actually at a _bronzini_.or _branzano_.)[^4] This distinction is important to a sometimes striper fisherman!